-5.1.
-Unless otherwise clearly defined in the project documents, the criteria for acceptance of architectural paints on the interior surfaces of structures shall be that of a properly painted surface as defined by PCA Standard P1.
-"A "properly painted surface" is defined as uniform in appearance, color, texture, hiding and sheen.
-It is also free of foreign material, lumps, skins, runs, sags, holidays, misses, or insufficient coverage.
-It is also a surface free of drips, spatters, spills or overspray caused by the painting and decorating contractor's workforce.
-In order to determine whether a surface has been "properly painted" it shall be examined without magnification at a distance of thirty-nine (39) inches or one (1) meter, or more, under finished lighting conditions and from a normal viewing position."
+- 5.1 Unless otherwise clearly defined in the contract documents, acceptance of architectural paints on interior surfaces is a properly painted surface, PCA Standard P1.
+A properly painted surface is one that is applied in accordance with the contract documents, the manufacturer's printed Technical Data Sheet(s) and is uniform in appearance, color, texture, hiding and sheen.
+It is also virtually free of foreign material, lumps, skins, runs, sags, holidays, misses, or insufficient coverage.
+It is also a surface free of drips, splatters, spatters, spills, cracks, or overspray caused by the Painting Contractor's workforce or its assigns. - 5.2 When the bid documents, and ultimately the contract documents clearly state that the measurement of dry film thickness shall be a criterion for acceptance of painted interior surfaces of architectural surfaces or structures, then the following conditions shall apply: - 5.2.1 A third party inspector as defined and meeting the requirements of PCA Standard P-2 shall be utilized for the inspection and acceptance of architectural paints on the interior surfaces of structures whose expense shall be borne by the contracting entity. - 5.2.2 The dry film thickness of each coat required shall be based on the manufacturer's percent solids by volume.
+The formula DFT = % SBV X 1604/SF shall be used to calculate the thickness of each coat where DFT is the dry film thickness in mils; % SBV is the percent solids by volume of the specific material, and SF is the manufacturer's recommended spreading rate for that material.
+In the event of a conflict between the manufacturer's data and the bid documents, the current manufacturer's data shall prevail. - 5.2.3 Non-destructive methods shall be used to measure the dry film thickness of architectural paints on the interior surfaces of structures to avoid damage to the painted surfaces.

-- 5.2.
-When and only when the bid documents prepared by the specifying authority and/ or contracting entity clearly state that the measurement of dry film thickness shall be a criterion for acceptance of painted interior surfaces of architectural structures, then the following conditions shall apply: - 5.2.1.
-A third party inspector as defined and meeting the requirements of PCA Standard P-2 shall be utilized for the inspection and acceptance of architectural paints on the interior surfaces of structures whose expense shall be borne by the contracting entity. - 5.2.2.
-The dry film thickness of each coat required shall be based on the manufacturer's percent solids by volume.
-The formula DFT = % SBV X 1604/ SF shall be used to calculate the thickness of each coat where DFT is the dry film thickness in mils, % SBV is the percent solids by volume of the specific material, and SF is the manufacturer's recommended spreading rate for that material.
-In the event of a conflict between the manufacturer's data and the bid documents, the manufacturer's data shall prevail. - 5.2.3.
-Non-destructive methods shall be used to measure the dry film thickness of architectural paints on the interior surfaces of structures to avoid damage to the painted surfaces. - 5.2.4.
-Measuring devices should be properly calibrated prior to use.
-The accuracy of the instrument shall be verified by measuring reference standards that cover the range of the expected dry film thickness. - 5.2.5.
-Precise locations to be tested shall be selected randomly and shall be geometrically representative of the surface being tested. - 5.2.6.
-Three measurements shall be made in close proximity, within a two inch diameter circle, and averaged to determine a "spot measurement."
-Any unusually high or low readings that are not repeatable shall be discarded. - 5.2.7.
-One spot measurement shall be made for every 100 square feet of surface area of various substrates, where the measurement of surface area is in accordance with PCA Standard P10. - 5.2.8.
-It is recognized that it is not possible to field apply paints at a consistent dry film thickness.
+- 5.2.4 Measuring devices should be properly calibrated prior to use.
+The accuracy of the instrument shall be verified by measuring reference standards that cover the range of the expected dry film thickness. - 5.2.5 Precise locations to be tested shall be selected randomly and shall be geometrically representative of the surface being tested. - 5.2.6 Three measurements shall be made in close proximity, within a two inch diameter circle, and averaged to determine a spot measurement.
+Any unusually high or low readings that are not repeatable shall be discarded. - 5.2.7 One spot measurement shall be made for every 100 square feet of surface area of various substrates, where the measurement of surface area is in accordance with PCA Standard P10. - 5.2.8 It is recognized that it is not possible to field apply paints at a consistent dry film thickness.
 Therefore, the dry film thickness for any spot shall be at least 80% of the specified dry film thickness as defined by 5.2.2 and the average of all spot measurements shall be at least 95% of the specified dry film thickness.
-If a maximum thickness is specified, then the average of all spot measurements shall not be greater that 105% of the maximum thickness.
-If a maximum thickness is not explicitly specified, then no maximum thickness applies. - 5.2.9.
-If any spot is not in compliance with the requirements of 5.2.8, then the area containing that spot shall be repainted to the nearest break to achieve compliance. - 5.2.10.
-When a benchmark sample is prepared in accordance with PCA Standard P5, then dry film measurements shall be made on the sample and the accepted values will be used as a basis for acceptance.
+If a maximum thickness is specified, then the average of all spot measurements shall not be greater than 105% of the maximum thickness. - 5.2.9 If any spot is not in compliance with the requirements of 5.2.8, then the area containing that spot shall be repainted to the nearest break to achieve compliance. - 5.2.10 When a Benchmark Sample is prepared in accordance with PCA Standard P5, then dry film measurements shall be made on the sample and the accepted values will be used as a basis for acceptance